 - HTML Editor - Displays an HTML editor for collecting raw HTML.

-- Image Selector - Displays a field for an image URL and a button to access the image library.
+- Image Selector - Displays a text field for an image URL as well as a button to access the image library.

 - Text - Displays a single line text input.